cdc00015/353HW1Carr/NFLWeatherAppAPI/README.md

 ### 5. ShowFavoritePlayer (Jacob Williamson)
 - **Purpose:** This API will return to the user their list of favorite players in the favorites page
 - **Inputs:** Since a certain user will be trying to access their favorites, the UserID will be the input into the API
 - **Outputs:** The output will be from the PlayerFav tables.
-It will display to the user the teams stored as favorites.
+It will display to the user the players stored as their favorites.

 ### 6. ShowFavoriteTeam (Jacob Williamson)
 - **Purpose:** This API will return to the user their list of favorite teams in the favorites page
 - **Inputs:** Since a certain user will be trying to access their favorites, the UserID will be the input into the API
 - **Outputs:** The output will be from the TeamFav tables.
-It will just display to the user the teams stored as favorites.
+It will display to the user the teams stored as their favorites.

 ## ChatGPT Prompts
 Gave ChatGPT my code in my AdvanceStats class and told it I had a CS1519 error and asked what was wrong.
 It told me I had an extra '[Required]' at the end of my code.